alehpineda/Docker-TL/Docker-ZeroToHero.md

 # Docker - Zero to Hero

 ## By M. C. Alejandro H. Pineda

-### From CIINN - Centro de Innovacion Acelerada A. C. and Coders Link.
+### From CIINN - Centro de Innovacion Acelerada A. C. and Coders Link

 ## Docker Setup